5 Things to Keep in Mind While Preparing for the DSH Test

 An example of a useful study plan may be to set aside half an hour every day for three months before the exam, and increase the time spent with opened books as the test approaches.

-Consistency will help propel your language capabilities, and knowing you that you stuck to your study plan will give you a boost of confidence going into the test.
+Consistency will help improve your language capabilities, and knowing that you stuck to your study plan will give you a boost of confidence going into the test.

 As mentioned before, the tests vary slightly from university to university, so the best thing to do is to contact the institution you’re hoping to study at and ask for examples of their past DSH exams.
 They may also provide you with additional supplementary study material.